Westcountry Fruit Sales

-We buy as much fresh produce as possible locally; with four depots across Cornwall, Devon and Somerset, to us local means from anywhere in the South West.
+We buy as much fresh produce as possible locally; with three depots across Cornwall and Devon, to us local means from anywhere in the South West.
 There are times, however, when we can’t source a product in the UK – from lemons to black truffles, extra virgin olive oil to aged balsamic vinegar – that’s when we look to buy direct from Rungis Market on the outskirts of Paris.
 The quality of fresh fruit and vegetables available at Europe’s biggest food market is extraordinary; we import direct to ensure that it arrives in perfect condition.
 The range of specialist food products is massive; Rungis Direct gives you access to the same produce as the best chefs in Europe, find out more here.